-Q: Can I show up at any National Parks and visit it?
+Q: Can I show up at any National Parks and visit them?
 Or do I need some booking or pre-arrangement in advance?

-Note: on my blog, you can find all the national parks under the Israeli National Parks category.
+Note: You can find all the national parks under the Israeli National Parks category on my blog.

 What is your favorite National Park?
 Let us know in the comments below.